 RHE; Relationships & Health Education

 The Government introduced new statutory guidance on this subject for all schools, for September 2021.
 Our policy regarding the teaching of sex education and the protected LGBT+ characteristics has been agreed with you, as our parental community.
-The Governing Body and I recognise our community sensitivities, and have agreed this policy, which we believe meets your needs as well as those of the Government and wider community.
+The Governing Body and I recognise our community sensitivities, and have agreed this policy, which we believe meets your needs as well as those of our wider community, and Government law.

 WE DO NOT TEACH SEX EDUCATION at Shenton Primary School.